How does a country fall from the podium of democracy?

 It’s the process of dismantling those same institutions and processes.

-When it’s not something sudden and obvious, like a military coup, but a gradual process, it can be more difficult to spot, point a finger to, and name.
+When it’s not something sudden and obvious, like a military coup, but a gradual process, it can be more difficult to spot, point a finger at, and name.

 What can that gradual process entail?